-Annually, the students' investment in MCC has an average annual internal rate of return of 28.0%, which is impressive compared to the U.S. stock market's 30-year average rate of return of 10.6%.
+Annually, the students' investment in MCC has an average annual internal rate of return of 39.4%, which is impressive compared to the U.S. stock market's 30-year average rate of return of 10.6%.

 Taxpayer perspective

-MCC generates more in tax revenue than it takes.
+MCC generates substantial benefits for taxpayers.
 These benefits to taxpayers consist primarily of taxes that the state and local government will collect from the added revenue created in the state.
 As MCC students will earn more, they will make higher tax payments throughout their working lives.
 Students' employers will also make higher tax payments as they increase their output and purchases of goods and services.
-By the end of the FY 2019-20 students' working lives, the state and local government will have collected a present value of \$13.1 million in added taxes.
+By the end of the FY 2019-20 students' working lives, the state and local government will have collected a present value of \$10.4 million in added taxes.

 Benefits to taxpayers will also consist of savings generated by the improved lifestyles of MCC students and the corresponding reduced government services.
-Education For every dollar of public money invested in MCC, taxpayers will receive a cumulative value of \$1.40 over the course of the students' working lives. is statistically correlated with a variety of lifestyle changes.
+Education is statistically correlated with a variety of lifestyle changes.
 The educations that MCC students receive will generate savings in three main categories: 1) healthcare, 2) justice system, and 3) income assistance.
 Improved health will lower students' demand for national health care services.
 In addition, costs related to the justice system will decrease.
 MCC students will be more employable, so their reduced demand for income assistance such as welfare and unemployment benefits will benefit taxpayers.
 For a list of study references, contact the college for a copy of the main report.
-Altogether, the present value of the benefits associated with an MCC education will generate \$1.3 million in savings to state and local taxpayers.
-Total taxpayer benefits amount to \$14.4 million, the present value sum of the added taxes and public sector savings.
-Taxpayer costs are \$10.4 million, equal to the amount of state and local government funding MCC received in FY 2019-20.
-These benefits and costs yield a benefit-cost ratio of 1.4.
-This means that for every dollar of public money invested in MCC in FY 2019-20, taxpayers will receive a cumulative present value of \$1.40 over the course of the students' working lives.
-The average annual internal rate of return for taxpayers is 2.8%, which compares favorably to other long-term investments in the public and private sectors.
-Social perspective
+Altogether, the present value of the benefits associated with an MCC education will generate \$703.1 thousand in savings to state and local taxpayers.

+Total taxpayer benefits amount to \$11.1 million, the present value sum of the added taxes and public sector savings.
+Taxpayer costs are \$12.7 million, equal to the amount of state and local government funding MCC received in FY 2019-20.